 Shortcut for Merge and Center in Excel (3 Examples)

 For various reasons, we need to merge consecutive cells and center align the contents in those cells.
 Microsoft Excel allows us to merge cells and center align the texts, numbers whatever contents are present in the cells in numerous ways.
-In this article, you will learn 3 shortcut to merge and center in Excel with hands-on examples.
+In this article, you will learn 3 shortcuts to merge and center in Excel with hands-on examples.

 Why Merge & Center?